ShashankRaoCoding/quickplot/README.md

 # QuickPlot
-Files for the website by the same name hosted at <a href="https://shanksmakesstuff.pythonanywhere.com/"> shanksmakesstuff.pythonanywhere.com/ </a>
+Files for the website by the name ofgwasexlorer.com hosted at <a href="https://shanksmakesstuff.pythonanywhere.com/"> shanksmakesstuff.pythonanywhere.com/ </a>

 # Disclaimer for QuickPlot